 1. With the bottom facing toward you use a T8 torx screwdriver to remove the four bezel mounting screws.
-Note: The screw to the right of the door is longer.

-- 2. Stand the computer upright. - 3.
-Located the access card tool.
+- 2. Stand the computer upright. - Located the access card tool.
 Bend the upper quarter of the access tool card slightly to engage the front bezel latches.
 Note: Refer to Access Tool Modification in the General Information chapter if the bezel is difficult to open.

-4. This picture is intended to show how the access tool disengages the latch.
-Pushing the tool up the vent on the rear cover releases the latch on the inside of the front bezel.
+4. This picture shows how the access tool works.
+Pushing the tool up the vent on the rear cover releases the latches on the inside of the front bezel.
 Refer to the next step for the procedure.

 5. Start on the left side (looking from the back of the unit).
-Insert the card to disengage the latch.
-Squeeze the top of the bezel, that will help take pressure off of the latch and enable it to open easier.
+As you insert the card to disengage the latch, squeeze the top of the bezel, that will help take pressure off of the latch and enable it to open easier.
 As the bezel releases, pull the bezel away from the rear housing.
+Note: If the bezel won't open, try cutting the card lengthwise into 3/4 inch or 1.5 cm strips.
+Insert the card again, on a 45° angle, aimed toward the outer corner, and try again.